juaquins/datefixer/README.md

 Key options and behavior:
 - `pattern` (positional): glob pattern selecting files to operate on.
-- `--src-tags`: Comma-separated source tags to read candidate datetimes from.
+- `--src-tags`: comma-separated source tags to read candidate datetimes from.
 Tags may be EXIF keys like `EXIF:ExifIFD:DateTimeOriginal` or filesystem selectors using the `File:System:` prefix (e.g. `File:System:FileModifyDate`).
 - `--dest-tags`: Comma-separated list of destination tags to set.
-Destination tags may be EXIF keys (`AllDates` is supported) or filesystem selectors using `File:System:` (supported: `FileModifyDate`, `FileInodeChangeDate`, `CreatedDate`).
+Destination tags may be EXIF keys (`AllDates` is supported, which sets `DateTimeOriginal`, `CreateDate` and `ModifyDate`) or filesystem selectors using `File:System:` (supported: `FileModifyDate`, `FileInodeChangeDate`, `FileCreateDate`).
 - `--backups-path`: Optional directory to search for files with the same name; matching files found here contribute candidate dates.
 - `--backups-tags`: Comma-separated tags to read from backup files (same format as `--src-tags`).
 If omitted, all available tags are considered.
 - `--interactive` / `-i`: Force interactive selection when multiple candidate dates are found for a file.